MicrosoftDocs/learn/learn-pr/student-evangelism/career-get-noticed/includes/3-exercise-attend-events.md

 1. Sign up for an event.
 An example might be a JavaScript event on the 15th of the month.

-   An event usually consists of one or more speakers or activities, with one or more breaks during that time.
-Now is your chance to meet people of interest.
+   An event usually consists of one or more speakers or activities, and you'll usually get one or more breaks during that time.
+Those breaks are your chance to meet people of interest.

 1. Set a goal to meet and converse with at least three different people at the event.